Designed with You and Our students in Mind

-Kathryn and Katie are qualified in UTD teaching.
+Kathryn and Katie are qualified in UTD teaching and Acrotrix.
 They both hold a certification in Safeguarding of children in education and safeguarding of children in performance.

 Kathryn is also fully trained in working with children who suffer with anxiety and low confidence through drama and play.
 As well as teaching children and adults with special needs.

 Policies and Procedures

 When you book or purchase any product or service from us, you are signifying your agreement to these Terms and Conditions.
 Details of Expressions Academy terms and conditions, and times and dates of classes can be found on our Website too.
 It is your responsibility to make yourself aware of these.

 You may contact us us using our email address found on our Website, or on emails received from Expressions Academy.